Catherine Mahon: Irish National Teachers Organisation

 Mahon was re-elected in 1913 despite he usual one term assumption.
-The teachers’ paper, Irish School Weekly in 14 December 1912 claimed "the general who has in every encounter routed the enemy's cavalry, must be retained at the head of the forces."
+The teachers' paper, Irish School Weekly, in 14 December 1912 claimed "the general who has in every encounter routed the enemy's cavalry, must be retained at the head of the forces."
 This allowed her to give evidence as president to the Dill Commission which went on to vindicate the teachers and recommend changes but refused to recommend the reinstatement of Mansfield.
 As a result, the following year she resigned from the executive.
 She stepped down Easter 1916.
 She was questioned for her vocal support of the Easter rising.

-An issue which arose in her final year on the executive was the War bonus, which granted men double the pay of women.
+An issue that arose in her final year on the executive was the War bonus, which granted men double the pay of women.
 Mahon protested this and declared success in November 1916.
-In 1919 she criticized the Education bill by Ian MacPherson and called the INTO executive British apologists.
+In 1919, she criticized the Education bill by Ian MacPherson and called the INTO executive British apologists.
 She made similar accusations against INTO's president and the general secretary T. J. O'Connell.
-As a result in 1920 she was charged with libel.
+As a result, in 1920 she was charged with libel.
 Mahon refused to accept the British court's jurisdiction but once she was silenced the INTO dropped the case.
 She stayed out of public life on a national level from then on.

 Another woman was not elected to be president of the INTO until Kathleen Clarke in 1945.